 The vast majority of labral tears are from FemoroAcetabular Impingement (FAI).
 FAI is a condition that develops in a person’s early teen years, where the hip is “out of round”.
 Since the hip joint and labrum are meant to function with round on round mechanics, this out of round conflict puts increased stress on the labrum.
 Over time, this increased stress can cause the labrum to tear.
 Symptoms of FAI greatly overlap with labral tears.
 In addition, symptomatic FAI can cause pain with prolonged sitting.

-How is a labral tear diagnosed?
+How is a labral tear of the hip diagnosed?

 A medical professional can suspect a labral tear based on a patient’s symptoms and history.
 Clinically, the doctor can do provocative tests, such as the anterior and posterior impingement test, the McCarthy test, and the FABER exam, to further investigate.
 Many times, X-rays are very useful.
 FAI is a radiographic diagnosis, and usually can be easily seen on plain X-rays.
 With severe FAI, a labral tear can be inferred.